lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 Next is the `MixinModule`. `Vault.Update` needs this due to having a method called `isEmpty`, which doesn't play nicely with Jackson who gets confused and thinks that `isEmpty` matches to a boolean field called `empty`.
 So when deserialising the JSON back into an object it tries to pass in a value for the field.

 The Mixin allows us to add Jackson annotations onto a class without actually having access to the class itself which we obviously don't control since this an object from within Corda's codebase.
-The other option is that this is added to the `cordaModule` we discussed earlier but that is a different conversation.
+The other option is that this is added to the `CordaModule` we discussed earlier but that is a different conversation.

 The `MixinModule` itself is simply a class whose constructor adds the `VaultUpdateMixin` to itself.
 The mapper then adds the module just like any other module.
 Job done.